socadk/design-practice-repository/activities/DPR-UserInterfaceMocking.md

 ### Instructions (Synopsis, Definition)
 The fidelity of user interfaces mockups <!-- ZIO4STX: add "(a.k.a. mocks)"?
 STX4ZIO: Hm, no I don't think so, to me "mocks" refers to the testing concept of a mock, an imitation, whereas a mockup is a simple model. --> varies between hand-drawn sketches to pixel perfect, clickable prototypes.
 A middle way of a rough grayscale layout (to make clear that this is just a mockup and should not be taken as representing the exact outcome) that shows the UI elements and approximate position offers a good cost-benefit ratio.

-According to [Balsamiq's Five Steps to Creating Great Wireframes](https://balsamiq.com/learn/articles/five-steps-to-great-wireframes/), creating a wireframe comprises five steps:
+According to [Balsamiq](https://balsamiq.com/learn/articles/five-steps-to-great-wireframes/), creating a wireframe comprises the following five steps:

-1. *Articulate* the scenario you're addressing.
+1. *Articulate* the scenario you are addressing.
 Input for this comes from [User Stories](../artifact-templates/DPR-UserStory) and [Use Cases](../artifact-templates/DPR-UseCase).
 1. *Generate* a first mockup, and
 1. *Iterate* until you have a few variations for each screen.
 1. *Communicate* your results to your team and